-This was the first car with independent front suspension and a unibody construction.
-Our car is in original, unrestored condition.
+This was the first car with independent front suspension and

 We include the Lancia Lambda in the collection as a sports car, more for its outstanding technical innovations than its performance, although it took part credibly in the first Mille Miglia race in 1927 where Lancia took the first three places in Class D (3,000 cc).

 The following year, a factory entered car almost finished second place to a supercharged Alfa Romeo, a victim of a dropped valve near the end of the grueling race.
 Later, the Lambda replaced by the more formal Dilambda and no longer competed seriously in sports car racing for several years.

 Why was this car so important technologically?
 First, it was the first car to feature a load bearing monocoque body which, ultimately, became the standard of auto manufacturing a decade later.
 Someone once said designer Vincenzo Lanca divined the idea when he contemplated the design of ships in which they incorporate the hull as part of the aggregate strength.
 With body sections stamped along with a chassis, the car was remarkably stable, easy to manufacture, but limited in terms of the ability to add different carrozzerie.
 Lancia abandoned the design in the early 1930s when the desire for different bodies in the now more luxurious idiom demanded a different platform.

 By the mid-1930’s this unibody technique became universal.
 The driveshaft tunnel was the backbone of the car and they could seat the passengers beside rather than above the tunnel there by lowering the overall profile.
 An equally dramatic innovation was the independent sliding pillar front suspension comprised of an oil-filled tube with springs, adjustable through an opening on the front fender by which each wheel could move vertically through a significant radius, an important first.